How spatial patterns can lead to less resilient ecosystems: Results

-Boundary effects become important, even for large systems, when considering non-reciprocal plant interactions, $\alpha\neq 0$.
+\ed{We finally study the full problem, introducing finite vegetated areas and non-reciprocal plant interactions}, $\alpha\neq 0$.
 We consider only $\alpha>0$, which is equivalent to $\alpha<0$ under a $x\rightarrow -x$ reflection of the spatial coordinate.
-Regardless of whether the vegetation cover is quasi-homogeneous or forms spatial patterns, introducing non-reciprocal interactions anticipates the ecosystem collapse to a lower stress threshold $\eta_{conv}<\eta_{(c,pc)}$ (orange vs. brown dots in Fig.\,\ref{F3}a,b).
-This decrease in ecosystem resistance to worsening environmental conditions results from a new desertification process driven by a convective instability at the vegetation-desert interface.
-For $\alpha=0$, this interface is stable because the desert boundary conditions prevent the expansion of the vegetation patch.
-However, the velocity of this front, including its direction, depends on model parameters, including $\alpha$.
-Therefore, increasing $\alpha$ eventually reverses the front velocity, triggering the propagation of a desertification front into the vegetation patch at a value of $\eta$ at which reciprocal ecosystems are stable.
-We use the shift in the stress threshold causing vegetation loss to quantify this loss in ecosystem resistance, $\Delta\eta_{(c,pc)}(\alpha) = \eta_{(c,pc)} - \eta_{conv}(\alpha)$, where the subscripts $(p,pc)$ indicate whether $\Delta \eta$ is calculated for quasi-homogenous or patterned biomass distributions, respectively.
+Regardless of whether vegetation is quasi-homogeneous or forms spatial patterns, non-reciprocal interactions anticipate the ecosystem collapse to a lower stress threshold $\eta_{\alpha}<\eta_{c}$ (orange vs. brown symbols in Fig.\,\ref{F2}a,\,b) \ed{and thus reduce ecosystem resistance to worsening environmental conditions, $\Delta\eta = \eta_{c}-\eta_{\alpha}$.

+The advection term in Eq.\,\eqref{eq1}, responsible for non-reciprocities, introduces a new component into both front velocities.
+This component goes to the right because $\alpha>0$ and, once the environmental stress crosses a threshold value $\eta_{\alpha}<\eta_c$, makes both fronts move in the same direction (see how both orange curves are shifted to more positive values in Fig.\,\ref{F2}d).
+As a result, a desertification front propagates from left to right, causing ecosystem collapse.
+This inversion in the front velocity is known as a nonlinear convective instability \cite{chomaz1992absolute}, and has been reported in other nonlinear systems driven by non-reciprocities\cite{pinto2025exact,veenstra2024nonreciprocal,aguilera2024nonlinear} (see \nameref{sec:MatMet} for an analytical argument of how non-reciprocities can trigger this instability).
+Patterned systems are more sensitive to this phenomenon because the velocity of the fronts connecting patterned vegetation to desert at $\alpha = 0$ is much lower than that of the fronts connecting homogeneous vegetation to desert at the same stress level(Fig.\,\ref{F2}c,\,d)}.